efficios/barectf/README.md

     barectf metadata

-The command generates ANSI C structures and functions to initialize and finalize bare CTF contexts.
+The command generates C99 structures and functions to initialize and finalize bare CTF contexts.
 It also generates as many tracing functions as there are events described in the CTF metadata file.